dnlcarvajalc/file_tools/README.md

 labels are for each category.
 You can put a the name of each category and copy from terminal the table generated using pandas.

-- filelist.py ==> This script generates two txt with a path list of images.
+- filelist.py ==> This script generates two txt with a path list of images (train.txt and valid.txt).
 You can specify percentage partition of total images.
 This is with the objective to train YOLO darknet.

 ------------